- September 25, 2014

 - Daylighting/artificial lighting: Without adequate lighting office workers become dissatisfied.
 Studies show that people who sit nearer windows and benefit from natural daylight are more productive.
 Theories support the idea that workers with natural views of the outside world experience significant productivity gains.

 - Thermal comfort: Research indicates thermal comfort is strongly linked with worker satisfaction.
 Studies suggest a slight control over thermal comfort show genuine improvements in productivity, it’s something to seriously consider during building design.
-Besides, having the correct accessories will offer a comfortable environment, buy upholstery fabric online can provide to you everything you need to create that pleasant atmosphere.

 - Biophilia: The term ‘Biophilia’ refers to a love of living systems.
 It’s the way we, as humans, are attracted to everything that is alive and vital and this concept was first introduced by Erich Fromm, a German social psychologist.
-Basically we have a bond with nature and good office design should reflect this fact to improve productivity within the work setting.
+Basically, we have a bond with nature and good office design should reflect this fact to improve productivity within the work setting.

 - Indoor air quality: Where possible natural ventilation and passive fresh air systems should be utilised.
-Obviously this isn’t always possible, high outside temperatures and warm interior settings make air conditioning inevitable in a high percentage of office environments.
+Obviously, this isn’t always possible, high outside temperatures and warm interior settings make air conditioning inevitable in a high percentage of office environments.

 It’s a complicated mix but strike the right balance with building design and this could maximise productivity within a company.